jamescherti/jamescherti/README.md

 - **[ansible-role-reniced](https://github.com/jamescherti/ansible-role-reniced)**: An Ansible role that configures reniced on Debian and Ubuntu based operating systems.

 - **[ansible-role-flatpak](https://github.com/jamescherti/ansible-role-flatpak)**: An Ansible role that installs and configures Flatpak, adds Flathub as a remote repository, and optionally manages Flatpak packages and updates.

-- **[ansible-role-gitolite](https://github.com/jamescherti/ansible-role-gitolite)**: An Ansible role that installs and configures Gitolite for managing Git repositories and access control on remote servers.

 - **[pdfcipher](https://github.com/jamescherti/pdfcipher)**: A command-line tool enables encrypting and decrypting PDF files with robust password-based encryption.
 It allows users to set and remove passwords, ensuring secure access and distribution of PDF documents.